-Engaging with and listening to readers in ways like this are central to executing Votebeat’s mission — reporting on election administration in America.
+Engaging with and listening to readers are central to executing Votebeat’s mission — reporting on election administration in America.
 We want to hear from readers all the time.

-There are many ways to reach us already, but the most structured way will be through our Reader Advisory Board.
+There are many ways to reach us already, but one sustained route will be through our Reader Advisory Board.
 This board will include members of the public who are eager to help people understand our system of democracy so they can participate in strengthening it.

 Here’s more on what our Reader Advisory Board will do, what to expect as a member, and how to get involved.